Risk Warning: Your Capital is at Risk.

 City Index Demo Account

 The demo account is separate from the live platform, and traders can’t toggle back and forth between the two platforms.
-Unfortunately, this is limiting since other brokers allow unlimited use of their demo platforms and a link to the live platform.

 Traders can use the City Index demo account for a limited period only (UK — 12 weeks; AU — 2 weeks; SG — 30 days).